sixkwnp/SCIST-S3-Final-CTF-Misc/README.md

 ---
 ...
 ```
-Just use `volatility2` or other tools to find **Powershell/CMD history**, we can easily find the hacker try below in the terminal.
+Just use `volatility2` or other tools to find **Powershell/CMD history**, we can easily find the hacker had tried below in the terminal.
 ```bash=
 cd 'C:\Users\sixkwnp\Appdata\Local\Temp\'
 mkdir 'Who is zal0 CASESENSITIVE'